-We recommend that businesses expanding to New Zealand check the ability to use a mark in New Zealand without infringing third party rights and register the trade mark in New Zealand.
-Australia should be considered in this context also, as for many businesses Australia and New Zealand are treated as one market.
-It is also important that agreements including distribution, franchise, licence, joint venture, and agency agreements with local New Zealand parties clearly cover ownership of trade marks in New Zealand.
-Licensed use should be authorised and controlled by the registered proprietor of the trade marks to maintain the validity of registered trade marks.
+We recommend that businesses expanding to New Zealand check the ability to use a mark in New Zealand without infringing third party rights, and register the trade mark in New Zealand.
+Australia should be considered in this context also, as for many businesses Australia and New Zealand are treated as one business market, but they are separate legal jurisdictions.
+It is also important that agreements including distribution, franchise, licence, joint venture, and agency agreements with local New Zealand parties clearly cover ownership of trade marks in New Zealand, Licensed use should be authorised and controlled by the registered proprietor of the trade marks to maintain the validity of registered trade marks.